Reclaiming doctors’ time with AI-assisted rota management

 For hospitals, fewer rota errors meant fewer coverage gaps, less admin, and reduced risk — a direct operational benefit.

-With that in mind, I set realistic boundaries for scope.
-If the app was to be launched, rota coordinators would continue to create and manage rotas, but the app would sync automatically, removing the need for manual updates, emails, and approvals.
+I set realistic boundaries for scope.
+If the app was to be launched, rota coordinators would continue to create and manage rotas, but the app would automatically sync and notify users of changes, removing the need for manual updates, emails, and approvals.

-From a business standpoint, the aim was to cut admin, improve adoption, and reduce reliance on temporary staff caused by rota gaps — saving time, money, and morale.
+From a business standpoint, the aim was to cut uneccessary admin time, build adoption, and reduce reliance on temporary locum staff caused by rota gaps — saving NHS trusts time and money, and improving morale across multidiscipliniary teams.

 Time constraints meant it wasn't feasible to tackle every problem at once